redbear/Duo/docs/getting_started.md

 		![image](images/Terminal.png)

+	* Note: on Linux (e.g. Ubuntu), you may need to install screen by '$ sudo apt-get install screen'.

 	* Type:

+			For OSX:

 				$ screen /dev/tty.usbmodemXXXXX

 				where XXXXX is your Duo device serial port.

+			For Linux:

+				$ screen /dev/tty.ACMX

+				where ACMX is your Duo device serial port.

 	* Press 'v' to the terminal screen, you will see the firmware version.